The Little Shepherd of Kingdom Come (1928 film)

 The Little Shepherd of Kingdom Come is a 1928 American silent drama film directed by Alfred Santell and starring Richard Barthelmess.
 It was produced and distributed by First National Pictures.
 The film is a remake of a 1920 Goldwyn Pictures film with the same title starring Jack Pickford.
+It was filmed again as a 1961 CinemaScope film directed by Andrew V. McLaglen and starring singer Jimmie Rodgers.